Windows

 Conclusion

 The HYPERVISOR_ERROR blue screen is a critical error that can occur on Windows 10 and 11.
 To fix this issue, you can try disabling Hyper-V, updating drivers, performing a clean boot, performing a system restore, or reinstalling Windows.
-If none of these methods work, consider seeking assistance from a professional technician or Microsoft support.
-It’s important to keep your system updated and to regularly backup your data to prevent data loss in case of such errors.

 Related Articles